Types and Grades of Hardwood Flooring

 Engineered hardwood is made by gluing a real hardwood veneer to a core board made of either plywood or high density fiberboard.
 Because of this construction method, engineered hardwood is more dimensionally stable than solid hardwood.
 In other words, it will not contract or expand as much due to changes in humidity or temperature.

-Engineered hardwood has several advantages over solid hardwood:
+As a solid hardwood floor alternative, engineered hardwood has several advantages over solid hardwood:

 - It is generally less expensive than solid hardwood